near/NEPs/text/0000-near-shell.md

 `src/config.js`

-**Note**: the active configuration can have keys overridden by flags.
+**Note**: the active configuration can have values overridden by flags.

 After the user completes the instructions from running `near login`, the project has a new directory where private key(s) are stored: